the-braveknight/swiftui-alerts/README.md

 # swiftui-alerts
-A light-weight SwiftUI library for creating customizable alerts
+A light-weight SwiftUI library for wrapping UIKit & AppKit elements in order to display customizable alerts and action sheets.